-Printers for student use at the Eaton Rd location are in the library, Student Success Center, first floor student lounge and lower-level lounge and at the Development Rd location in the first-floor student study area and library.
+Printers for students to use at the Resch location are in the library.
+Center for Academic Success.
+Teaching, and Learning Excellence, first floor student lounge and lower-level lounge and at the Mike Van Asten location in the first-floor student study area and library.
 The copyright law of the United States (Title 17) governs the making of photocopies or other reproductions of copyrighted material.
 This provision also applies to copying, downloading, and uploading of documents from the internet.
 The cost of printing is 5 cents for black and white and 8 cents for color per page.
-Enrolled students receive a credit for printing at the start of their first semester and each August provided they are enrolled in a program.
+Enrolled students receive credit for printing at the start of their first semester and each August provided they are enrolled in a program.
 Unused credits will roll over to subsequent years.
 Students needing additional credits can purchase them in the One Stop Shop.
 Printing credits cannot be returned or refunded.
 Call the One Stop Shop at (920) 433-6699 for details.